-- Continue to evaluate which employees can work from home and are encouraged to facilitate remote work when possible.
+- Continue to evaluate which employees are able to work from home and are encouraged to facilitate remote work when possible;

-- Ensure employees practice social distancing and wear face coverings when social distancing is not possible.
-Employers in retail, manufacturing, and office settings must provide face coverings to employees not able to maintain a minimum 6-foot social distance at all times.
+- Ensure that employees practice social distancing and wear face coverings when social distancing is not always possible.
+Employers should provide face coverings at no charge to employees who are not able to maintain a minimum 6-foot social distance at all times;

-- Ensure all spaces where employees may gather, including locker rooms and lunchrooms, allow for social distancing.
+- Ensure that all spaces where employees may gather, including locker rooms and lunchrooms, allow for social distancing;

-- Ensure visitors (customers, vendors, etc.) to the workplace can practice social distancing.
-If maintaining a 6-foot social distance will not always be possible, visitors should be encouraged to wear face coverings.
+- Ensure that all visitors (customers, vendors, etc.) to the workplace can practice social distancing.
+When maintaining a 6-foot social distance may not always be possible, visitors should be encouraged to wear face coverings; and

 - Prominently post the guidance from IDPH and the Office of the Illinois Attorney General regarding workplace safety during the COVID-19 emergency.